Tariq Kazi: Bashundhara Kings

 In November 2019, Kazi joined Bangladesh Premier League side Bashundhara Kings on a three-year deal.

 On 17 October 2025, Kazi announced that he had terminated his contract with Bashundhara Kings due to outstanding salary payments.

+Paro

+In April 2026, Kazi joined Bhutanese champions Paro ahead of the Bhutan Premier League season.

 International career

 Having represented Finland at youth international level, in November 2020, Kazi was called up to the Bangladesh squad for their friendlies against Nepal but had to withdraw from the squad due to injury.

 On 3 June 2021, Kazi made his senior international debut for Bangladesh against Afghanistan in the country's 2022 FIFA World Cup qualifier, playing full 90 minutes.

+Kazi scored his first international goal on 25 March 2023 against Seychelles in a friendly at the Sylhet District Stadium.

 Personal life

 Kazi was born to a Finnish mother and a Bangladeshi father in Tampere.
 Kazi, who has represented Finland in the U17, U18, U19 national team, also has a Bangladeshi passport due to his family roots.
 His father Sahidul Kazi is a teacher of Tampare University of applied science.
 Kazi is the grandson of a freedom fighter and school teacher of Naogaon, Abdul Jabber Kazi, who was martyred in the battlefield of 1971 liberation war.
 He is one of four siblings, with a brother and two sisters.